We earn a commission for products purchased through some links in this article.

 Say it with me "Ni-A-Cin-A-Mide"

-Of course, my skincare cupboard is packed with a whole host of silky serums – be it PDRN for getting a glow, hyaluronic acid for moisturising and retinol for targeting those ever-present fine lines – but niacinamide has become my go-to for many reasons.
+My skincare cupboard is packed with a whole host of silky serums – be it PDRN for getting a glow, hyaluronic acid for moisturising and retinol for targeting fine lines – but niacinamide has become my go-to, especially as a girly with combination skin who needs just as much oil control as I do hydration.

 You could say this ingredient is a bit of a show off.
 So if you're thinking about adding a little niacinamide to your skincare shelfie (and I highly suggest you do) I have collated the ultimate edit of the best serums you can buy – whether you have acne-prone, sensitive or dehydrated skin.
 Plus, hear it from the experts on all the FAQs you want answered.